News

 Registration for National Service began again on 1 January 1965, and the first National Service ballot for the 60s Nashos was held in March that year.
 All males whose twentieth birthday fell within a specific six month period were required to register.
 Only Aborigines, serving members of the permanent Military Forces and, prior to 1967, non-British migrants were exempt.
 During the turbulent period of the Vietnam War the fate of many young men was being decided by the luck of a lottery draw.

-The actual lottery barrel, from which the marbles were drawn for the 16 national service ballots for the war in Vietnam, was on loan from Tattersall's,
+The actual lottery barrel, from which the marbles were drawn for the National Service ballots for the Indonesian Confrontation in Borneo and the war in Vietnam, was on loan from Tattersall's,

 Webmaster Hugh Williams